-In the first phase of the Standards for Networking Ancient Prosopographies: Data and Relations in Greco-Roman Names (hereafter SNAP:DRGN or SNAP) project aims to address the problem of linking together large collections of material (datasets) containing information about persons, names and person-like entities managed in heterogeneous systems and formats.
+In the first phase of the Standards for Networking Ancient Prosopographies: Data and Relations in Greco-Roman Names (hereafter SNAP:DRGN or SNAP) project (Jan-Dec 2014) we aimed to address the problem of linking together large collections of material (datasets) containing information about persons, names and person-like entities managed in heterogeneous systems and formats.

-SNAP is funded by the Arts and Humanities Research Council (AHRC) under the Digital Transformations big data scheme.
-The Principal Investigator for SNAP is Gabriel Bodard (King’s College London), Co-Investigators are Sebastian Rahtz (Oxford), Mark Depauw (Leuven), Leif Isaksen (Southampton) and Hugh Cayless (Duke), and the Technical Lead is K. Faith Lawrence (King’s College London).
+SNAP1 was funded by the Arts and Humanities Research Council (AHRC) under the Digital Transformations big data scheme.
+The Principal Investigator was Gabriel Bodard (King’s College London), and Co-Investigators were Hugh Cayless (Duke), Mark Depauw (Leuven), Leif Isaksen (Southampton), K. Faith Lawrence (King’s College London) and Sebastian Rahtz (Oxford).

-The full (slightly redacted) bid document for the SNAP:DRGN project, which was accepted by the AHRC is attached here: SNAPall.
+The full (slightly redacted) bid document for the first SNAP:DRGN project, as approved by the AHRC is attached here: SNAP bid.

 The general problem approached by the SNAP:DRGN project is exemplified by the inconsistency of and irregular overlap between the many huge databases of persons, names, and other personal data on the Internet.
 (These databases are familiar and ubiquitous, from lists of actors and creators in the Internet Movie Database or historical figures in Wikipedia, to private individuals via all sorts of social networking sites.)
 How does a researcher or analyst determine whether two records refer to the same person or are related in some other way, and whether other related information refers to both people equally?
 For this project we shall directly address these issues on a much smaller scale: there are very many historical prosopographies and onomastica (databases of persons and names), even within the relatively tight domain of Greco-Roman antiquity, and many of the same questions of identity and provenance apply.
 These databases can be worked on without the concerns raised by modern social network accounts: there are not the ethical and privacy concerns of working with living people; the scale, while still massive, is more tractable; there is much more academic coherence within the data, which, diverse as it is, is produced by a discipline with well-established working practices.